judasgutenberg/spellingbee/README.md

 To see a live version of this (using the PHP instead of the ASP backend), go here: http://randomsprocket.com/oldspellingbee/

 Please note: I absolutely hate this version for multiple reasons.
 I chose it because someone had built it, and I wanted to extend what was built.
 But it uses some esoteric Javascript framework that requires compilation, and the resulting code doesn't even run on old Chromebooks (which I use).
-So I wrote a simpler version from scratch using no frameworks and it fits into only 12k of code and will run on your Commodore 64 I think.
+I also found it impossible to implement keyboard shortcuts (and lord knows I tried).
+So I wrote a simpler version from scratch using no frameworks, just straightforward, easy-to-read vanilla Javascript.
+It fits into only 12k of code and will run on your Commodore 64 I think.
 Check that out here:  https://github.com/judasgutenberg/simple_spelling_bee